-Twenty years on, the situation is largely reversed.
-Working on-line is the norm and it is the pen and paper test that could be considered somewhat incomplete in its scope, when testing relevant skills for current day requirements.
+Finally the situation was largely reversed.
+Working on-line became the norm and it is the pen and paper test that could be considered somewhat incomplete in its scope, when testing relevant skills for current day requirements.

 In Summer 2017 a tweet from an adult dyslexic, who acts as a dyslexic representative for the public sector, asked “Is it fair to have to pay to be dyslexic?
 Many adults cannot afford the £500+ required to get a full assessment and therefore remain undiagnosed and ‘suffer in silence’.”

 So we could see that there started to be a recognition that with an easy to access online test adults could get skills updates for study requirements, exam concessions and provide employers with a basis for individual training and in-work support.
 This is certainly true now in many areas of public life and work.

 However, there still is a requirement for a full diagnostic assessment for things such as gaining access to student disability funding at university.
 One success for students at university was the new rule brought in recently that an assessment report can be used as proof of dyslexia – one that has been carried out at any time – not just within the preceding 2 year slot, as was the case previously.

 Our belief is that online tests are very cost effective.
 If someone has not been assessed officially, or perhaps cannot afford to pay for a one-to-one assessment, there should be other options for them.
 If someone completes one or several reputable online tests that show clear indications of dyslexia, then it is safe to say that the outcome is assured.